ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    cleared, allowing a definite DMARC conclusion to be reached ("fail closed").

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 30]

-Internet-Draft                  DMARCbis                   November 2021

    Note: Because the PSD policy query comes after the Organizational Domain policy query, PSD policy is not used for Organizational domains that have published a DMARC policy.
-Specifically, this is not a mechanism to provide feedback addresses (RUA/RUF) when an Organizational Domain has declined to do so.
+Specifically, this is not a mechanism to provide feedback addresses (rua/ruf) when an Organizational Domain has declined to do so.

 5.7.3.
 Store Results of DMARC Processing